Here are some of the questions that we are most frequently asked:

 What happens if a person mentioned in the will is no longer living?

 Most wills specify what would happen in this event.
 If the will is silent on the topic, the children of the person mentioned in the will get the share, but only that person’s children are the testator’s grandchildren or nephews/nieces.

-The gift to former spouse is not valid.
-However, if the spouse’s children are in the will, they do get the gift.
+The gift to the former spouse is not valid.
+However, if the spouse’s children are in the Will, they do get the gift.

 Yes.
 The adopted child’s share comes out of the other sibling’s share (this only works if the child was adopted after the will was executed).

-Call the Law Offices of Albert Gurevich at (212) 233-1233 and make an appointment to discuss your estate administration or probate proceeding.
+Call the Law Offices of Albert Goodwin at (212) 233-1233 and make an appointment to discuss your estate administration or probate proceeding.